 5. Kamma viññāṇa of a puthujjana starts right after the kāma dhātu stage when the mind automatically attaches to the “distorted saññā” due to the “hidden defilements” (anusaya/saṁyojana.)
 That happens with saṅkappa (only mano saṅkhārā) in the first citta vīthi.

-7. Anyone born a puthujjana will have the physical body born with the “distorted saññā.”
+7. Anyone born with a physical human body will automatically get the “distorted saññā.”
 Thus, the “rūpa” coming to the mind is not a true representation of the external rūpa but has the “distorted saññā.”
 Thus, even an Arahant/Anāgāmi would taste sugar to be sweet.
 This is not a “superficial trick” by a third-rate magician but a “sophisticated trick” that can be uncovered only by a Buddha.
 A human body is designed (by kammic influence) to provide that “attractive saññā” because those born humans had craved them in past lives.

 8. As we can see in the above chart, this “distorted saññā” is the root cause of our attachment to “attractive sensory inputs.”
 When we try to get “more of such made-up enjoyments,” we engage in akusala kamma that bring us “unintended harmful consequences (kamma vipāka),” including rebirth in suffering-filled realms (like the animal realm.)